Regular colored graphs of positive degree: Dominant schemes

 \subsection{Double scaling}

 The Feynman amplitude of graphs (maps) in matrix models is $N^{2-2g}$, where $g$ is the genus of the map.
-In colored tensor models \cite{1overN} the edge $(D+1)$-colored graphs come equipped with a scaling in $N$,
+In colored tensor models \cite{1overN} the $(D+1)$-colored graphs come equipped with a scaling in $N$, $N^{D - \delta}$ hence the leading behavior of the generating function of graphs with degree $\delta$ and ${\bf B}$ broken chains is $N^{D} \left[ N^{-\delta} (z_0-z)^{ - \frac{ {\bf B} }{2} } \right]$.
+In this context a natural question is whether the dominant terms of such a family of generating functions can be resummed.